Current fluctuations in a semi-infinite line: A fluctuating hydrodynamic approach for current fluctuations

 which is a consequence of particle number conservation in the bulk.
 Within the MFT formulation the moment-generating function of $Q_T$ is expressed as a path integral over the density field $\rho(x,t)$ and a conjugate response field $\widehat{\rho}(x,t)$.

 where the action

-with an effective Hamiltonian \cite{bertini_macroscopic_2015,derrida_microscopic_2011,tailleur_mapping_2008}
+with an effective Hamiltonian \cite{tailleur_mapping_2008}

-with the $H_{\mathrm{bdry}}$ defined in \eref{eq:Hbdry} represents the contribution from the slow coupling with the boundary reservoir.
+where the $H_{\mathrm{bdry}}$ defined in \eref{eq:Hbdry} represents the contribution from the slow coupling with the boundary reservoir.
 For the SSEP, the diffusivity $D(\rho)=1$ and the mobility $\sigma(\rho)=2\rho(1-\rho)$.
-We use the functions $D$ and $\sigma$ instead of their explicit expression to make the discussions easily generalizable to other models which differ in the transport coefficients and $H_\mathrm{bdry}$.
-In \ref{Derive_Action_SSEP} we give a simplistic non-rigorous derivation of the action for the semi-infinite line.
-The expression \eref{action_hamilton_defn} for $\lambda=0$ and $\mathcal{F}=0$ is the Martin-Siggia-Rose-Janssen-de-Dominicis action \cite{msrd_1,msrd_@} for the fluctuating hydrodynamics equation \eref{eq:flhd full} where $\widehat{\rho}$ is the response field.
+We use the functions $D$ and $\sigma$ instead of their explicit expression to make the discussion generalizable for other models which differ in the transport coefficients and $H_\mathrm{bdry}$.
+In \ref{Derive_Action_SSEP} we give a simplistic non-rigorous derivation of the action \eref{action_hamilton_defn} for the semi-infinite line.
+The expression \eref{action_hamilton_defn} for $\lambda=0$ and $\mathcal{F}=0$ is the Martin-Siggia-Rose-Janssen-De Dominicis action \cite{msrd_1,msrd_2,msrd_3,msrd_4} for the fluctuating hydrodynamics equation (\ref{eq:flhd full},\,\ref{eq:flhd boundary}) where $\widehat{\rho}$ is the response field.

-The term $\mathcal{F}$ in \eref{action_hamilton_defn} is the contribution from the initial state, which for the annealed ensemble is the ldf of the density $\rho(x,0)$ in the initial equilibrium state of uniform average profile $\rho_b$.
-For the semi-infinite line its explicit expression is \cite{derrida_non-equilibrium_2007}
+The term $\mathcal{F}$ in \eref{action_hamilton_defn} is the contribution from the initial state, which for the annealed ensemble is the free energy of the initial equilibrium state of uniform average density $\rho_b$.
+For the semi-infinite line \cite{derrida_non-equilibrium_2007}

-For the quenched ensemble the leading contribution comes from $\rho(x,0)=\rho_b$ for which $\mathcal{F}=0$ in the action \eref{action_hamilton_defn}.
+where for convergence it is implicitly assumed that there are no fluctuations beyond a cutoff distance.
+For the quenched ensemble the leading contribution comes from $\rho(x,0)=\rho_b$ for which $\mathcal{F}\left[\rho_b\right]=0$.